 Some Basic NJ Partnership Terms to Understand

 Vocabulary words have meaning both in your business life and in the law.
-Below I have listed the most frequent terms used in this website and what each word means.
+Below, I have listed the most frequent terms used on this website and their meanings.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

 Partnership Glossary